leviwp48/draw-coop/README.md

 (Currently Disabled)
 **You can find the app at: drawcoop.io**

+## 🛠 Set-up and running
+Install the dependencies for both the backend and frontend `npm run install`

+Start the development server and client
+`npm run start`

 ## Features
 ### Accounts
 - The site offers account registration and log in features